-The need for methodological creativity.
+The need for methodological creativity

 The final suggestion for future research on psychological growth is to encourage methodological creativity and the use of multiple methods and a wider variety of methodologies to open up new ways of understanding the process of growth.
 Current research has welcomed the use of multiple interviews and observation, yet these methods of data collection could be extended.
 Given the frequently advocated suggestion to embrace longitudinal methods, researchers might consider the use of written diaries or video diaries to allow participants to record their experiences over time (Day 2016).
 In particular, researchers such as Monrouxe (2009) have suggested that diary methods are useful for encouraging disclosure and may thus provide a more personal account of growth experiences that may not be revealed during interviews.
 Yet researchers might also consider that unsolicited diaries or other objects can also be used as a stimulus during interviews, allowing participants to reflect on their earlier experiences.
 As Day (2016) suggested, documents of life such as biographical objects, photographs, pictures, and audio recordings may all provide valuable information.
 In particular such objects may be valuable when asking participants to consider how life has changed following their experiences of adversity or trauma.

 Finally, researchers might also consider the use of resources already available in the public domain.
 Autobiographies can provide a valuable insight into the lives of elite level athletes, which often include stories of overcoming adversity.
 Researchers such as Howells and Fletcher (2015) have demonstrated the insight that can be gained from such texts, providing an analysis of the adversity growth experiences in eight autobiographies of Olympic swimming champions.
-Yet further resources available might include the use of web-based resources such as twitter, personal blogs, and Facebook (Sparkes and Smith 2014).
+Yet further resources available might include the use of web-based resources such as Twitter, personal blogs, and Facebook (Sparkes and Smith 2014).
 While such resources may provide us with a highly edited version of personal experiences, they can nevertheless provide interesting insights into socio-culturally constructed stories of growth.

 Conclusion

 This narrative review provides the first overview of methodological implications for researching growth in a sport and exercise context.

-As such, it provides an overview of the main research quandaries that researchers are likely to encounter when examining this phenomenon.
+While there are many different types of review, the use of a narrative review has allowed us to better comprehend the diversities and pluralities of understanding around qualitative research into growth.
+Consequently in outlining the main research quandaries that researchers are likely to encounter when examining this phenomenon we have been able to present a number of alternative perspectives and provide a critical commentary of these.
+In doing this we are mindful that narrative reviews have previously been criticised for their lack of objectivity.
+To overcome this potential criticism we have sought to include a detailed account of our review method, providing greater transparency of the narrative review process.

+.

-Specifically, the review focuses on whether it is necessary to establish growth, the difficulties with expecting growth, the inseparability of adversity and growth, and how to story adversity and growth.
+Specifically, this review focuses on whether it is necessary to establish growth, the difficulties with expecting growth, the inseparability of adversity and growth, and how to story adversity and growth.
 Each of these methodological considerations poses several questions for the reader to reflect upon including: Who determines whether growth has been experienced?
 What’s the ‘right’ term to use to refer to growth?
 How should we ask participants about their growth experiences?
 Can growth mean different things to different people?
 Should trauma and growth be viewed as two ends of the same continuum?
 Is growth an inspiring ending to an epic novel?
 Can participating in sport and exercise do more harm than good?
 How can we best safeguard our participants?
 Are there inherent dangers in re-living traumatic experiences?
 Can researching trauma and growth impact the researcher?